zwpku/sampling-on-levelset/README.md

 # sampling-on-levelset
-A Monte Carlo sampling scheme on a level set of a given function.
+A sampling scheme on a function's level set.

 These code has been used to produce numerical results in the paper: